 ComSite Construction specializes in the installation, troubleshooting, and maintenance of communications and power transmission systems throughout the United States and the world.
 Our customers are primarily governmental agencies, utilities, Fortune 500 companies and international corporations.
 Visit Site

-Obviously, you need to select the antenna that meets your frequency requirements (or wavelength, depending on how that's specified).
+Obviously, you need broadband filters, couplers, and antennnas that meet your frequency requirements.
 But many other factors also apply.
 For example:

 Indoor or outdoor?

 Interference.
-Don't locate an antenna close to utility lines or other sources of signal noise problems.
+Don't locate components close to utility lines or other sources of signal noise problems.
 Don't route cabling in runs parallel to power runs.
 Right angle is best, if practical.

 Aiming.
-In many applications, the antenna isn't considered directional.
-But in other systems, poor aiming can degrade system performance below acceptable limits.
+In many applications, poor aiming of broadband antennas can degrade system performance below acceptable limits.
 Follow standard industry practices for the system you're installing.

 Obstructions.
 You're limited to how much power you can pump out, if broadcasting.
 If you're receiving, there's a limit to how strong that signal will be.
 In either case, you must consider instructions such as structural steel members of buildings.
 In many cases, such as when building out a wireless Internet system inside a commercial building, obstructions create gaps in coverage.
 Additional hardware (e.g., repeaters) is required to fill the gaps.

-Of course, if you just need to buy an antenna you have come to the right place.
+Of course, if you just need to buy broadband components you have come to the right place.
 If you don't see what you need here, contact us and we can probably get it for you.